Mu Ursae Majoris: Nomenclature

 μ Ursae Majoris (Latinised to Mu Ursae Majoris) is the star's Bayer designation.
 It can be abbreviated to abbreviated Mu UMa or μ UMa.

 It bore the traditional names Tania (shared with Lambda Ursae Majoris) and Tania Australis.
 Tania comes from the Arabic phrase Al Fiḳrah al Thānia 'the Second Spring (of the Gazelle)'. and Australis (originally australis) is Latin for 'the south side'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Tania Australis for this star.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Tania Australis for Mu Ursae Majoris A.

 In Chinese, 三台 (Sān Tái), meaning Three Steps, refers to an asterism consisting of Mu Ursae Majoris, Iota Ursae Majoris, Kappa Ursae Majoris, Lambda Ursae Majoris, Nu Ursae Majoris and Xi Ursae Majoris.
 Consequently, the Chinese name for Mu Ursae Majoris itself is 中台二 (Zhōng Tái èr, Star of Second Middle Step).